 Here, we have a couple of key points for how to trade with the SMA indicator:

-- First, we can use price crossing above the moving average, as an entry signal to buy
+- We can use the price crossing above or below the simple moving average as an entry signal to buy or sell respectively

-- Second, the price remaining above the moving average is confirmation of an uptrend
+- The price remaining above or below the moving average is confirmation of an uptrend or downtrend respectively

 Get all of this and much more by clicking the banner below and starting your FREE download!

 The simple moving average crossover strategy is a fairly basic trend-following system.
-It looks at two different price series, and provides a trading signal when one crosses over the other.
-In the chart above, we saw that the price crossing was above a 50-period moving average.
-As an alternative, we can also use another moving average instead of the price.
+It uses two different SMA indicators – one faster and one slower - which provide a trading signal when one crosses over the other.

-We can come up with other trading strategies by combining the MT4 slope indicator with other trading tools.
-One way to do this is to use an SMA as a trend filter, and then use another indicator for the trading signals.
-For example, you could use Keltner Channels for entry signals, buying when the price breaks above the Keltner Channels, or selling when it breaks below the envelope.
+One way to do this is to use an SMA indicator as a trend filter, and then use another indicator for the trading signals.
+For example, you could use Keltner Channels for entry signals, buying when the price breaks above the upper Keltner Channel, or selling when it breaks below the lower channel.
 The filter comes into play by only following signals that agree with the direction of the larger trend.

-That is to say, that we can only buy if the market price is above our SMA, and we can only sell if the price is below our SMA.
-Keltner Channels are just one of the many additional tools that you gain with MetaTrader Supreme Edition.
-MT4SE is a custom plug-in for MetaTrader that greatly expands the functionality of the platform – and it is free to download!
+The Admiral Keltner Channels are just one of the many additional tools that you gain with the MetaTrader Supreme Edition.
+MTSE is a custom plug-in for MetaTrader that greatly expands the functionality of the platform – and it is free to download!

 Simple Moving Average vs Exponential Moving Average

-As we saw from the 'Type' dropdown in MT4, there are several types of moving averages available.
-The two most common are the Simple Moving Average and the Exponential Moving average (EMA).
-As we have seen, an SMA has no weighting – because all data points are treated equally when calculating the mean value.
-With an EMA, weighting is applied, with more recent data values carrying more weight when calculating the average.
+As we saw earlier from the 'Type' dropdown in MetaTrader, there are several types of moving average indicators available.
+The two most common are the Simple Moving Average and the Exponential Moving Average (EMA).

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Please note that such trading analysis is not a reliable indicator for any current or future performance, as circumstances may change over time.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the risks.